Bike Commuting Information and Resources

 Bike maintenance and air

 - The UW Outdoor Program provides tools for students, faculty and staff to work on their own bikes during their normal business hours.
 They have a complete set of professional bike tools to fix practically anything.
 The Outdoor Program is NOT a bike shop; they do not work on personal bikes, but when the mechanic is on duty you are free to ask questions.
-To access the Outdoor Program with a bike, knock on the south doors of Half Acre (the doors between the Wyoming Union and Half Acre) during their normal business hours, and someone will let you in.

 - There is a free air station, provided by Staff Senate, between the Wyoming Union and Half Acre Gym located against the Union building on the northwest side.
 Push the black button to start the machine.
 For Presta valves, you will need to visit the UW Outdoor Program for an adapter or ask for their pump.

 - There are bike shops in Laramie that sell bikes and provide maintenance.
-This Google search can provide you with all the information you need.

 Renting bikes on campus